timChase98/388Example/README.md

 ## Directory Layout
 In the base Directory should be your Kicad project files and a directory called "renders" which contains the output files from your project.
 If you want to also version control your firmware (which you probably should) you can have a folder called "software" or "firmware" to manage code.
 You must also add the gitignore from this repo.

+Your repo should be well maintained and updated regularly.
+I should not just see a single commit titled "done".
+You should be making frequent commits as you make changes to the status of your project.
+You should also regularly push.

 ## Submissions
 Submissions should be in the form of GitHub Releases.
 When a deadline comes around whatever the latest release on your repo is will be taken as your submission.
 You should not email me submissions, email submissions will not be graded.